-Operate the boat's electrical system at full load (everything on) and check for AC system leakage or voltage between the boat's underwater fittings (bonded system, if equipped) and the shore side AC has amanual shut-off valves on the top of the tank to close off the fuel system in case of leakage or line failure.
-There is also a fuel valve on the fuel filter to prevent fuel leakage when changing the filter.
+Operate the boat's electrical system at full load (everything on) and check for AC system leakage or voltage between the boat's underwater fittings (bonded system, if equipped) and the shore side AC system ground.

 The internal fuel system on your Robalo boat meets all current Federal requirements.